aleshaleksey/fansys23/08-spell-list.md

 |Components|kinetic|(6)
 |Save|WIS|

-**Description**: The target becomes an "animal" or "plant" of level 8 or lower, but no higher than its own level + 1 for the duration of the spell.
+**Description**: The target becomes an "beast" or "plant" of level 8 or lower, but no higher than its own level + 1 for the duration of the spell.
 It replaces its character sheet with that of the entity it transforms into.
 (12)

 **Special**: